 When the Sage installation program is run, it will check that you have each of the above-listed prerequisites, and inform you of any that are missing, or have unsuitable versions.

 On Mac OS X, there are various developer tools needed which may require some registration on Apple’s developer site; see Mac OS X prerequisite installation.

 On recent Debian or Ubuntu systems, the dpkg-dev package is needed for multiarch support.

-On Cygwin, the lapack and liblapack-devel packages are required to provide ATLAS support as the ATLAS spkg is not built by default.
+On Cygwin, the lapack and liblapack-devel packages are required to provide ATLAS support as the Sage package for ATLAS is not built by default.